 Designed for unattended operation in environments not conducive to office-grade equipment, CTRLink overcomes the challenges that Ethernet presents to the automation professional by providing convenient mounting in control panels, low-voltage power wiring, improved EMC compliance, and reliability.
-All CTRLink product enclosures are metal and intended for direct panel or DIN-rail mounting.
-Metal DINrail clips prevent damage during installation.
-All products can share with other automation equipment a common 24 VAC/VDC power source, eliminating the need for a dedicated mains-powered transformer.
+All CTRLink product enclosures are metal and intended for direct panel, rack or DIN-rail mounting.
+Metal DIN-rail clips prevent damage during installation.
+Most products can share with other automation equipment a common 24 VAC/VDC power source, eliminating the need for a dedicated mains-powered transformer.
 Most models have provisions for redundant power sources to accommodate back-up strategies in critical applications.

 Plug-and-play unmanaged switches can be put into service without adjustments and provide a simple, cost-effective method for expanding Ethernet networks.
 Some models include features such as auto-MDIX and auto-negotiation.